 - Capital campaigns to build a new building/section/wing for a dental program.

 - Requests that are solely focused on equipment.
-However, you may use a portion of Cal Wellness grant dollars to purchase key items such as operatories (dental workstations/chairs), so long as the purpose is clearly tied to serving more low-income adults and/or seniors OR improving the quality of dental services for low-income adults and/or seniors.
+However, you may use a portion of Cal Wellness grant dollars to purchase key items such as operatories (dental workstations/chairs).

 Examples of Funded Grants